 Also, do not read this guide to parallel testing with Selenium if you want your application to be exclusive.

 Selenium is a great tool for automating your tests to get broader application coverage and quicker deployment times, but we can’t assume everyone wants to follow best practices.
-If they did, they could reference our Selenium guide.
+If they did, they could reference our Selenium 101 Series.

 We hope you’re not actually interested in writing a bad Selenium test, but if you are, you should closely follow all of these guidelines.
 Otherwise, take this opportunity to do the exact opposite of what we’re suggesting.